Lise Keiter, department head

 301 Junior Recital (1 s.h.)

 The Junior Recital is a half-recital (25–35 minutes) that music majors with performance emphasis present in their junior year.
-Students should consult the “Guide to Recitals.” *Prerequisite: MUS 112 or permission of instructor.
+Students should consult the “Guide to Recitals.” *Prerequisite: Students must have passed the major audition and have junior standing.

 302 Minor Recital (1 s.h.)